The QSA has developed a range of materials to support the inclusion of Aboriginal and Torres Strait Islander perspectives into the school curriculum.

 Describes the process of using dialogue circles as a teaching and learning strategy to build respectful relationships, learn from a collective group and to preserve and pass on cultural knowledge.

-- Year 3-9 Aboriginal and Torres Strait Islander perspectives resources supporting the implementation of Essential Learnings (PDF, 156 kB) (DOC, 336 kB)
+- Years 3-9 Supporting the implementation of Essential Learnings: Aboriginal and Torres Strait Islander perspectives resource (PDF, 156 kB) (DOC, 336 kB)

 Provides sample learning experiences and web-based resources that support embedding Aboriginal and Torres Strait Islander perspectives across the curriculum.